 - Authenticate transaction: Confirming transactions with real time communications significantly reduces costly fraud resolution.
 Requiring authentication of users at this critical moment via mobile phone verification is so effective at reducing suspicious activity that many payment and e-commerce applications and websites now require authentication of transactions with a one-time password (OTP) sent via SMS.

 Want to learn more about how to increase security and mitigate the risk of fraud and spam for your application or website?
-Read how Dates of Asia managed to boost their conversion rate up to 94 percent using Nexmo Verify.
+Read how pre-owned clothing marketplace Vinted proactively blocked fraudulent users from completing transactions using Nexmo Verify.